 Suggested citation: Ashley, Richard, Kwok Ping Tsang, and Randal J. Verbrugge.
-2018.
-"All Fluctuations Are Not Created Equal: The Differential Roles of Transitory versus Persistent Changes in Driving Historical Monetary Policy."
-Federal Reserve Bank of Cleveland, Working Paper no. 18-14. https://doi.org/10.26509/frbc-wp-201814.
+2019.
+"A New Look at Historical Monetary Policy and the Great Inflation through the Lens of a Persistence-Dependent Policy Rule."
+Federal Reserve Bank of Cleveland, Working Paper no. 18-14r. https://doi.org/10.26509/ frbc-wp-201814r.

-Richard Ashley is at Virginia Tech (ashleyr@vt.edu); Kwok Ping Tsang is at Virginia Tech (byront@vt.edu); and Randal J. Verbrugge is at the Federal Reserve Bank of Cleveland (randal. verbrugge@clev.frb.org).
-The authors would like to thank, without implicating, Todd Clark, Ed Knotek, Jeff Fuhrer, Kurt Lunsford, Christian Mathes, Filippo Occhino, Giovanni Olivei, Ellis Tallman, and seminar participants at Kent State University and the Cleveland Fed.
+Richard Ashley is at the Virginia Tech Virginia Tech (ashleyr@vt.edu); Kwok Ping Tsang is at the Virginia Tech Virginia Tech (byront@vt.edu); and Randal Verbrugge is at the Federal Reserve Bank of Cleveland (randal.verbrugge@clev. frb.org).
+The authors would like to thank, without implicating, Todd Clark, Larry Christiano, Ed Knotek, Jeff Fuhrer, Kurt Lunsford, Christian Mathes, Filippo Occhino, Giovanni Olivei, Ellis Tallman, and seminar participants at Kent State University, Midwest Macroeconomics, and the Cleveland Fed.
 They have also greatly benefitted from previous conversations with Marianne Baxter, Luca Benati, John Cochrane, Rob Engle, John Geweke, and Mark Watson.
+The comments of two anonymous referees and the editor were very helpful in improving the manuscript. \First posted October 2018 under the title "All Fluctuations Are Not Created Equal: The Differential Roles of Transitory versus Persistent Changes in Driving Historical Monetary Policy."